 Organizations with high development quality across the pipeline are winning.
 According to DDI research, organizations with effective development across all leadership levels are significantly more likely to be top financial performers compared to their peers without effective leadership development across their pipeline.

 Many companies still rely on leader nominations through the 9-box method to spot potential leadership talent.
 While this method is scalable, it creates a huge opportunity for bias.

 After all, do your managers really know what they are looking for?
 At this point, it’s no longer acceptable not to have data as part of your talent decision-making processes.

 How can organizations get the data they need to make high-quality talent decisions?
 A leadership skills assessment is a great way for leadership candidates to get data on where they are strong and areas where development may be needed.

 With this data on strengths and gaps, organizations can build targeted individual development plans.
-They can also get data on the inventory of their talent as a whole, to spot both weak and strong areas in their leadership pipelines.
+They can also get data on the inventory of their talent as a whole, to spot both weak and strong areas in their pipelines.

 #3: Re-think your definition of potential.

 Many companies are reconsidering what it means to be high potential.
-As they look at their current leadership pipeline, they may be wondering, “Are these really our best?”
+As they look at their current pipeline, they may be wondering, “Are these really our best?”

 Where many organizations go wrong is confusing performance and potential.
 Many leaders are promoted for their performance, rather than their leadership potential.

 For example, without data as the basis, many promotions occur with a manager simply recommending a potential leader.
 It can go something like this: “I can just tell she’ll be a great leader by the way she handles her team.”
 But the results a person gets in their current job doesn’t mean they have what it takes to develop into a leader at the next level.